-At December 31, 2013, no provision has been made for U.S. federal and state income taxes on approximately \$2,752,155 of foreign earnings, which the Company continues to expect to be reinvested outside of the United States indefinitely.
-Upon distribution of those earnings in the form of dividends or otherwise, the Company would be subject to U.S. income taxes (subject to an adjustment for foreign tax credits), state income taxes, incremental foreign income taxes, and withholding taxes payable to the various foreign countries.
+At December 31, 2014, no provision has been made for U.S. federal and state income taxes on approximately \$2,686,284 of foreign earnings.
+Substantially all earnings generated by non-U.S. subsidiaries prior to 2014, and cash generated in 2014 which is not funding the dividend program or the Capella acquisition (as discussed below), are deemed to be reinvested outside of the United States indefinitely.
+Upon distribution of those earnings in the form of dividends or otherwise, the Company would be subject to U.S. income taxes (subject to an adjustment for foreign tax credits), state income taxes, incremental foreign income taxes, and withholding taxes payable to various foreign countries.
 Determination of the amount of unrecognized deferred U.S. income tax liability is not practicable because of the complexities associated with its hypothetical calculation.

-As of December 31, 2008, the Company recorded additional tax expense for an expected repatriation of \$112,500 because such earnings were not deemed to be indefinitely reinvested outside of the United States.
-During the third fiscal quarter of 2012, the Company repatriated \$72,100 of cash to the U.S., which substantially completed the \$112,500 cash repatriation program the Company initiated in 2008.
+In 2008, the Company recorded additional tax expense for an expected repatriation of \$112,500 because such earnings were not deemed to be indefinitely reinvested outside of the United States.
+During 2012 and 2014, the Company repatriated \$72,100 and \$4,588 of cash, respectively, which completed the repatriation program initiated in 2008.
 This repatriated cash was used to reduce the amount outstanding under the Company's revolving credit facility.
-At the present time, the Company expects that the remaining cash and profits generated by foreign subsidiaries will continue to be reinvested indefinitely.